Congress of Angostura: Contents of the Fundamental Law

 On December 17, 1819, the Fundamental Law of the Republic of Colombia (Ley Fundamental de Colombia, in Spanish) was enacted by the congressmen in the city of Angostura (nowadays Ciudad Bolívar).
-It consisted on fourteen articles in which the Republic of Gran Colombia established its political structure, considering the fact that "the provinces of Venezuela and New Grenada (sic)" are "united in a single republic" that could not stand if divided in two different nations, even if they are "united by the closes ties".
+It consisted of fourteen articles in which the Republic of Gran Colombia established its political structure, in consideration of the fact that "the provinces of Venezuela and New Grenada (sic)" are "united in a single republic" that could not stand if divided in two different nations, even if they are "united by the closest ties".
 Therefore, the birth of Gran Colombia would be created "by necessity and mutual interest".

 Basically, the document explained how Colombia was going to be as an independent nation, in relation to the reasons that motivated the political union of Venezuela and New Granada.
-Then, the Fundamental Law of the Republic of Colombia is as follows:
+The Fundamental Law of the Republic of Colombia was thus as follows: